ishan0102/thoughts/content/private/FavoriteProblems.md

 enableToc: false
 ---

-All of my favorite problems
+All of my favorite problems are listed here.
+- rotten oranges
+- number of islands
+- top k frequent elements